jamie07262/Internship-Platform/README.md

     print(f'{username} created!')

 app.cli.add_command(user_cli) # add the group to the cli
 ```

-Then execute the command invoking with flask cli with command name and the relevant parameters
+Then execute the command using Flask CLI:

 ```bash
 $ flask user create bob bobpass
 ```

+## Database Models

+The system includes the following main entities:

+- **User**: Base user model with authentication
+- **Staff**: Staff members who manage shortlists
+- **Employer**: Company representatives who post internships
+- **Student**: Students applying for internships
+- **Internship**: Available internship positions
+- **Shortlist**: Collections of students for specific internships
+- **ShortlistEntry**: Individual student entries in shortlists

 # Running the Project

 _For development run the serve command (what you execute):_

 ```bash
 $ flask run
 ```

 _For production using gunicorn (what the production server executes):_

 ```bash
 $ gunicorn wsgi:app
 ```

 # Deploying

 You can deploy your version of this app to render by clicking on the "Deploy to Render" link above.

 # Initializing the Database

-When connecting the project to a fresh empty database ensure the appropriate configuration is set then file then run the following command.
-This must also be executed once when running the app on heroku by opening the heroku console, executing bash and running the command in the dyno.
+When connecting the project to a fresh empty database, ensure the appropriate configuration is set then run the following command.
+This initializes all database tables and sets up the system for use.

 ```bash
 $ flask init
 ```

+This command must also be executed once when running the app on cloud platforms by accessing the console and running the command in the container.

 # Database Migrations

 If changes to the models are made, the database must be'migrated' so that it can be synced with the new models.
 Then execute following commands using manage.py.
 More info [here](https://flask-migrate.readthedocs.io/en/latest/)